MartinFores/invasion-teaching-demo/README.md

 Please notice that the comments that start with hash # are to clarify concepts or guide you on how to proceed and interpret the results. <br>
 If you have any doubt or concerns, reach out. <br>
 If you feel overwhelmed, reach out. <br>
-If you are very motivated and want to learn more advanced skills, also reach out! <br>
-I don't know anybody who liked R at the beginning.
-What you are feeling is normal, and I am here to help and support you in your personalised learning.
+Personally, I have not met anyone who liked R at the beginning.
+So if you are feeling at bit frustrated, that is normal, and I am here to help and support you in your personalised learning.
 If you feel overwhelmed, reach out. <br>
+If for some reason you are very motivated and want to learn more advanced skills, also reach out! <br>